How long should a resume be?

 Why is this question around length of resume so critical?

-Make sure your resume is concise by focussing only on your quantifiable achievements.
+Make sure your resume is concise by focusing only on your quantifiable achievements.
 You can refrain from including previous profiles if they are not in alignment with your target profile.

 Here's why resume length matters: